Anthropology Students at UBC are eligible for a number of awards. Visit UBC Awards and Financial Aid for more information.

 - 2008.
 Megan Raschig, "Defeating the Pain in the City of Rain: Resituating the Body in First Nations Hip Hop"

-UBC also has several awards eligible to anthropology students:
+UBC also has several awards for which anthropology students are eligible:

 The Lui Lin Ping Memorial Scholarship ($1200) is offered to an undergraduate student in the final year of study in international relations, anthropology or geography whose studies are concerned with advancing cross-cultural understanding and who has achieved distinction in written work related to cross-cultural studies.
 The award is made on the recommendation of the Faculty of Arts in consultation with the respective departments.